samuel-lucas6/ChaCha20-BLAKE2b/README.md

 // The key can be randomly generated using a CSPRNG or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(XChaCha20BLAKE2bSIV.KeySize);

-// The additional data can be null or used for file headers, version numbers, timestamps, etc byte[] additionalData = SodiumCore.GetRandomBytes(XChaCha20BLAKE2bSIV.KeySize);
+// The additional data can be null, used as a nonce, and/or used for file headers, version numbers, timestamps, etc byte[] additionalData = SodiumCore.GetRandomBytes(XChaCha20BLAKE2bSIV.KeySize / 2);

 // Encrypt the message and use the default authentication tag length (256-bit) byte[] ciphertext = XChaCha20BLAKE2bSIV.Encrypt(message, key, additionalData);